edanphillip/testgpt/README.md

 This is a simple Next.js project which implements the OpenAI GPT api to run queries and recieve response from chatgpt.
 ## Getting Started

-First, run the development server:
+First, install required dependencies.
+Then, run the development server:

 ```bash
 npm install